 NLA101 is efficiently manufactured ahead of time, cryopreserved, and available for immediate use.
-A true off-the-shelf therapy, NLA101 is differentiated from other autologous or patient-specific allogeneic cell therapies as it does not require tissue matching.
-NLA101 is currently in Phase 2 development to improve treatment outcomes in patients receiving cord blood transplants and for patients receiving intensive chemotherapy.
+NLA101 is differentiated from other autologous or patient-specific allogeneic cell therapies as it does not require tissue matching.
+NLA101 is currently the subject of two Phase 2 clinical trials to improve treatment outcomes in patients receiving cord blood transplants, and for patients receiving high-dose chemotherapy.

 NLA101 for Cord Blood Transplants